 - Bring paper and pencil to write down the doctor’s answers.

-- Bring a list of all drugs, vitamins, minerals, other nutritional supplements, over-the-counter medicines, and alternative treatments you are taking.
-Include information about dose, reason for taking, and how long you have been on the medication.
+- Maintain a list of all drugs, drug dosage, vitamins, minerals, other nutritional supplements, over-the-counter medicines, and alternative treatments you are taking.
 Provide this list to your doctor at each visit.

 - Bring copies of any resources you have found, including medical literature or information found online.